shreyakoley020102/Prac1/README.md

-# Now login to this new website and have nothing
+# Now login to this new website and do nothing 😐

 1] Download all the files